Timber-framed school buildings' earthquake resilience

 To download reports on destructive testing, go to:

-- A further paper detailing the work undertaken by the Engineering Strategy Group (ESG) to establish the resilience of timber-framed school buildings in the period 2012 to 2014 is available here:
+The following paper details the work undertaken by the Engineering Strategy Group (ESG) to establish the resilience of timber-framed school buildings in the period 2012 to 2014.

-In 2013, our ESG developed our guidelines for the seismic evaluation of timber-framed school buildings.
+In 2013, our Engineering STrategy Group developed our guidelines for the seismic evaluation of timber-framed school buildings.
 This guidance is for professional structural engineers assessing timber-framed school buildings for seismic strength.
 They only need to use these on school projects when seismic assessments are considered necessary, such as on buildings:

 - in Christchurch